JasonOS03/MusicVisuals/README.md

 The java class responds dynamically to audio input, implementing beat detection and manipulating shapes and colors based on amplitude and beat presence.
 Through the utilization of spiral patterns (using simple cos and sin Papplet functions) and various shapes like triangles and ellipses, the visualization generates captivating visual effects that synchronize seamlessly with the audio.
 The code emphasizes creativity, technical proficiency, and user experience, requiring a cohesive and well-structured implementation with a focus on responsiveness and aesthetic appeal.

 The end result of my visual shows growing triangles facing each other and growing in a loop that resets once the triangles hit the border of the screen.
-I used mirrored triangles to form other shapes over time such as diamonds and abstract looking hour glasses.
+I used mirrored triangles to form other shapes over time such as diamonds, prisms and abstract looking hour glasses.
 This same logic is used for a drawn circle in the centre of the screen.
 I also run for loops that create interesting sin and cos spirals that grow and shrink with the beat.

 In terms of resources, I used Github Copilot for any minor syntax errors, formatting and some formal commenting on code.
 I initially used this video as inspiration for a start on my visual https://www.youtube.com/watch?v=283rmgvFDE0.
 Used processing for learning how to utilize cos and sin functions, growing shapes based on amplitude and beats and colour shifting based on time. https://processing.org/.